gyanqui/gyanqui/README.md

 ## About Me

-My name is Gabriel, I am a dedicated and detail-oriented Computer Science student with expertise in **MSQL, MySQL, PostgreSQL, Python, C#, HTML5, CSS3, JavaScript, Node.JS, Express, VBA, and Excel.** I have a strong foundation in programming, database management, and web development.
+My name is Gabriel, I am a dedicated and detail-oriented Computer Science student with expertise in **MSQL, MySQL, PostgreSQL, GCP, Python, C#, HTML5, CSS3, JavaScript, Node.JS, Express, VBA, and Excel.** I have a strong foundation in programming, database management, and web development.

 I'm particularly interested in **database administration**.
 I have knowledge in **data security, data recovery, automation, and maintenance planning** to ensure robust and efficient systems.